Sonho de Valsa

-Sonho de Valsa (English: A Waltz Dream) is a popular Brazilian bonbon made with chocolate and cashew nut filling.
+Sonho de Valsa is a popular Brazilian bonbon made with chocolate and cashew nut filling.
 The chocolate was created in 1938 by the Brazilian Lacta company, which was later bought by Kraft Foods Brazil.
 Under Kraft, the bonbons have been exported to countries such as the United States, Paraguay, and Venezuela.

 The candy consists of a wafer cone, covered with two layers of chocolate and stuffed with cashew cream.

 History

 Sonho de Valsa was created by Lacta in 1938 when it was sold in bakeries selling bonbons.
 The target audience at the time was women.
 Sonho de Valsa has a romantic name, similar to other Brazilian candies such as Serenata de Amor (Love Serenade).
 The chocolate soon became an icon of love, and the act of gifting your beloved with a Sonho de Valsa is considered a gesture of affection between couples.

 The foods division of Kraft Foods bought Lacta in 1996 and began to invest in other formats for commercial markets.
 Today, Sonho de Valsa is the best known candy consumed in Brazil, with over 21 billion units sold to date.